Rdatatable/data.table/README.md

   45. Fixed another segfault in `melt.data.table` issue that was caught due to issue in Windows.
 Closes [#1059](https://github.com/Rdatatable/data.table/issues/1059).
 Thanks again to @ChristK for the minimal report.

+  46. `DT[rows, newcol := NULL]` resulted in a segfault on the next assignment by reference.
+Closes [#1082](https://github.com/Rdatatable/data.table/issues/1082).
+Thanks to @stevenbagley for the MRE.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).